 A credit check is when a lender looks at your credit report to help them decide whether to lend to you.
 It shows how you've handled borrowing in the past, including:

 Most credit card companies carry out a hard credit check when you apply.
-This leaves a mark on your credit report, and lenders can see it.
+This leaves a mark on your credit report that other lenders can see.
 Too many hard checks in a short space of time can affect your score.

-Prepaid cards aren’t credit cards, but they can be an option if you’re trying to avoid a credit check.
-You load money onto them and spend only what you’ve added.
-There’s no borrowing involved, so most providers don’t do a credit check.
+Prepaid cards aren't credit cards, but they can be a useful option if you're trying to avoid a credit check.
+You load money onto them and spend only what you've added — there's no borrowing involved, so most providers don't need to run a credit check.

-Some prepaid cards also help you build your credit score by reporting your usage to credit reference agencies — but not all do, so it’s worth checking before you apply.
+Some prepaid cards also help you build your credit score by reporting your usage to credit reference agencies, but not all do.
+It's worth checking before you apply.

-You can’t skip the credit check altogether, but many lenders now offer eligibility checkers.
-These are soft checks that don’t affect your credit score.
+You can't skip the credit check altogether, but many lenders now offer eligibility checkers.
+These use a soft check that doesn't affect your credit score.

-You’ll answer a few questions about your income, credit history, and other details, and the tool will tell you how likely you are to be accepted.
-If the results look good, you can then choose to go ahead with a full application (which includes a hard credit check).
+You answer a few questions about your income and credit history, and the tool tells you how likely you are to be accepted.
+If things look good, you can choose to go ahead with a full application, which would then include a hard credit check.

 Ocean Credit Card